Freshman | Spring Orientation What to Expect at Orientation

 - Turn left at the first stop sign (George Brackenridge Rd)

 - Parking Lot BK1 will be on your right and left near the Convocation

 - Park in any unmarked parking space located in Brackenridge Rd Lot 1 (BK1), formerly Lot 5

-A temporary orientation parking permit is required and must be displayed to park on campus during orientation.
+A temporary orientation parking permit is required and must be displayed to park on campus during on-campus orientation.
 Below is more information on parking for orientation: